mengyangq/mengyangq.github.io/_includes/publications.md

 ## Conference Presentations and Posters

+**Qiu, M.**, & Castro, N. (2021, October).
+Comparing semantic networks of early vocabulary across languages.
+Talk to be presented at *Complexity and Cognition: Satellite Symposium at the Conference on Complex Systems 2021*.

 **Qiu, M.** (2020, November).
 Using natural language processing for language sample analysis.
 Proposal accepted at the *Annual Convention of the American Speech-Language-Hearing Association*, San Diego, CA (Convention canceled).

 Sun, S., & **Qiu, M.** (2020, November).
 Early production of animal vocabulary in Mandarin Chinese and American English.
 Proposal accepted at the *Annual Convention of the American Speech-Language-Hearing Association*, San Diego, CA (Convention canceled).